Yandex Cloud

 • Creating an external table using gpfdist

 Greenplum® Parallel File Server (gpfdist) is a utility used to read and write data from files located on remote servers.
-It is installed on each segment host of a Managed Service for Greenplum® cluster and provides parallel data loading by distributing it across segments either evenly or according to the distribution key set.
+It is installed on each segment host of a Greenplum® cluster and ensures parallel data loading by distributing it across segments either evenly or according to the set distribution key.
 This improves performance when handling large amounts of external data.

 gpfdist works with any delimited text files as well as compressed gzip and bzip2 files.